-If you have a phone with you, don’t be afraid to call for help.
+If you have a phone with you, don’t be afraid to call life safety consultants for help.
 The emergency services are usually the ones who need it most when there’s an incident like this, and if they can get to you faster than your neighbors or family members do, so much the better.
 Do not try getting back to the building to look for anyone, though.
 If the fire has spread that much, it’s likely too dangerous to get close enough to check on people or try getting them out yourself.

 Just wait outside until help arrives and make sure you stay there while waiting for the firefighters to get there and do their work.
 Ensure to get first aid treatment, too, if you suffer from any injuries.
 Try not to forget about taking care of yourself while doing so.

 Get Urgent Medical Attention